EqualifyEverything/equalify/infrastructure/README.md

-Provisions a complete, self-contained AWS environment for Equalify: RDS (PostgreSQL), the 6 Lambda functions in `services/` and `apps/backend`, SQS FIFO queues, Hasura GraphQL Engine (ECS Fargate + ALB), Cognito, and the frontend's S3 + CloudFront static hosting — with least-privilege IAM throughout.
+Provisions a complete, self-contained AWS environment for Equalify: RDS (PostgreSQL), the 6 Lambda functions in `services/` and `apps/backend`, SQS FIFO queues, Hasura GraphQL Engine (ECS Fargate + ALB), Cognito, the frontend's S3 + CloudFront static hosting, and a small SSM-only bastion for one-off DB access — with least-privilege IAM throughout.

 Terraform owns **infrastructure only**.
 Application code is still pushed by the existing GitHub Actions workflows (`aws lambda update-function-code`,